MattGreyDesign/himatt.com/_pages/about.md

   the gap between design and technical implementation by working alongside developers to deliver products with engaging user experiences.

-  I currently live and work in Southampton as a UX designer and consultant at [Alliants](http://alliants.com).
+  I currently live and work in Southampton as a UX designer and Consultant at [Alliants](http://alliants.com).
 I've worked for clients such as Ski Solutions, Babylon Health, CooperVision/Specsavers, Channel 5 and OpenJaw Technologies.

-  I design multi-platform websites and apps, prototype them with programs like flinto or html and css and sometimes develop branding and styleguides.
+  I design multi-platform websites and apps, prototype them with programs like Flinto — or simply with HTML and CSS — and sometimes develop branding and styleguides.
 I have also worked with print and illustration, producing album artwork, brochures and books.

   In 2010 I founded a [font foundry](https://www.myfonts.com/foundry/Matt_Grey/), which has released a number of free and commercial [fonts](/fonts).